hackathon-constantine/grp3-tripify-docker/README.md

    ```bash
    docker-compose logs -f [service-name]
    ```

-### Service Health Checks
-The services include health checks to ensure proper startup order:
-- Database services start first
-- Backend services wait for database readiness
-- Frontend services wait for backend readiness

-### Development
-For development with hot-reload, individual services can be run locally while using Docker for infrastructure services (postgres, redis, kafka).

 ### Troubleshooting
 - If containers fail to start, check available system resources
 - Ensure no other services are using the configured ports